REASONS WHY YOU SHOULD RIDE joBerg2c

 Old Mutual joBerg2c puts its communities first.
 The race has successfully uplifted every community through which it has travelled.
 Each race village has been run by an organisation or school who has benefited dramatically before, during and after the race has passed through their area.
 Each seconding table along the route belongs to a different organisation who benefit well enough from the race to ensure their support every year.
 Riders can be proud of their contribution to making a difference through the communities they ride through.

-This year has seen the inclusion of over 130 international riders join in our race.
-From unintelligible Italians to aggressive Russians and some dangerous Danish, the race has seen a myriad of nations join our riders in discovering the incredible country which the race explores.
+2017 had 180 international riders join in our race.
+From unintelligible Italians to enthusiastic Canadians to some massive teams of English including the British Army, the race has seen a myriad of nations join our riders in discovering the incredible country which the race explores.

 8. The Sponsors

 These guys play out of their boots every year to ensure the riders have an incredible experience.
 From the moment you wake up until you sleep that night, the sponsors ensure your every need is catered for.
 For your caffeine fix at 4.30am Seattle Coffee Co delivered over 20 000 free cups of espresso goodness.
-Karan beef keep the riders beefed up; Itec ensured riders were connected via wifi.
-Avis and Old Mutual sported chill zones offering comfy beanbags, free cold beers and snacks everyday.
+Karan Beef keep the riders beefed up; BCX and Aruba keep riders connected with wifi.
+Avis Van Rental and Old Mutual sported chill zones offering comfy beanbags, free cold beers and snacks everyday.
 Clover and Aquelle keeps the riders well-hydrated with free product.
-Avis are logistical heroes by transporting rider’s bags and mattresses and working tirelessly into the night.
+Avis Van Rental are logistical heroes by transporting rider’s bags and mattresses and working tirelessly into the night.
 The rider experience would be nothing without these guys.

 9. FOMO (Fear of missing out)